wernerdegroot/applicatives/README.md

 Moreover, any "stack" of these data structures (a `List` of `Optional`s, or a `Function` that returns a `Stream` of `CompletableFuture`s) can automatically be combined this way too!

+## Type constructors

-Note that, in the example above, the types of the parameters `left` and `right` (`Foo<? extends A>` and `Foo<? extends B>` respectively) and the return type (`Foo<C>`) are not alike.
-The former are covariant in its type argument, while the latter is invariant.
+Note that, in the example above, the types of the parameters `left` and `right` are too strict.
+Applicatives are typically covariant, and you may want to adjust the types of the parameters to reflect this (`Foo<? extends A>` and `Foo<? extends B>` instead of `Foo<A>` and `Foo<B>`).
 This is similar to something you'll find in [the definition of `CompletableFuture.thenCombine`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html#thenCombine-java.util.concurrent.CompletionStage-java.util.function.BiFunction-) and is [generally recommended](https://en.wikipedia.org/wiki/Robustness_principle):

 > Among programmers, to produce [compatible functions](https://en.wikipedia.org/wiki/Liskov_substitution_principle), the principle is also known in the form [be contravariant in the input type and covariant in the output type](https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science)).

+The types of `left` and `right` are allowed to diverge as well.
+This is considered to be an advanced feature, but could be necessary to prevent the execution time overhead of excessive copying.
+See [the implementation of the applicative for `List`](https://github.com/wernerdegroot/applicatives/blob/main/prelude/src/main/java/nl/wernerdegroot/applicatives/prelude/Lists.java) for inspiration.

-## `lift`
+## Lift

 Using `lift`, you can transform every `BiFunction<A, B, C>` into a `BiFunction<CompletableFuture<A>, CompletableFuture<B>, CompletableFuture<C>>` or `BiFunction<Stream<A>, Stream<B>, Stream<C>>` or whatever applicative you may choose to lift this function into.
 You are not limited to a `BiFunction` either.
 Any function with up to 26 arguments can be lifted in this fashion.
 Let's check out an example: